Jean Acker: Relationships

+Russian actress Alla Nazimova included Acker in what was dubbed the Sewing Circle, a group of actresses forced to conceal the fact that they were lesbian or bisexual.
+Acker was involved with Canadian actress Grace Darmond during her relationship to Valentino.

-After divorcing Valentino in 1923, Acker was engaged to Marquis Luis de Bezan y Sandoval of Spain.
+After her divorce from Valentino, Acker was engaged to Marquis Luis de Bezan y Sandoval of Spain.
 Then, she was in the news over her relationship with Rahmin Bey.
 In 1930, after she lost her fortune in the 1929 stock market crash, she sued William Delahanty, claiming that he agreed to pay her $18,400 per year if she gave up her film career.
 The married politician denied that he made such a promise but admitted that he spent thousands of dollars on Acker.

 Acker met Chloe Carter (June 21, 1903 – October 28, 1993), a former Ziegfeld Follies girl, who was the first wife of film composer Harry Ruby.
 Acker remained with Carter for the rest of her life.
 The couple owned an apartment building together in Beverly Hills.

+Death

 Acker died of natural causes in 1978 at the age of 85, and is buried next to Carter at the Holy Cross Cemetery in Culver City, California.